vespa-engine/sample-apps/vespa-cloud/cord-19-search/experiment-yourself.md

 Use this to make the application more useful for the scientists that needs it, and feed back improvements to _CORD-19 Search_!

-*This document is work in progress, the full procedure will be ready week of March 30*

 ----

 All Vespa Cloud applications can be run locally.